Hesham243/react-souqify-front-end/README.md

 ## 🕹️ Description

 **Souqify** is a marketplace web application where users can create their own stores, add products, and interact with other sellers.
 Each store can have multiple items, and any signed-in user can leave reviews on items.
+We built Souqify to provide a collaborative, community-driven online shopping experience.

 ## 🚀 Getting Started